www.sysneuro.org mirrors a University of Melbourne domain

 Our Location

 Our researchers and students are located at the University of Melbourne and based within the Faculties of Engineering and Medicine.
-We belong to the Department of Biomedical Engineering and the Melbourne Neuropsychiatry Centre.
+We belong to the Department of Biomedical Engineering, Department of Psychiatry and Department of Anatomy and Physiology.
+Most of our researchers are located on Level 3 of the Alan Gilbert Building.

 Researchers